cuffyca/NNLBD/guide/faq.md

     *NOTE: The shell script generates `plain text` embeddings, then converts them to `binary` vectors.
 You can use either variant.
 The system will automatically determine which has been selected and load them accordingly.*

 8. Now we can use the [CD-2 model](./cd2_redup_model/README.md).
-If you wish to use these datasets with our [Multi-Label Models](./base_ml_model/README.md), we need to perform two more modifications on these datasets.
-The training and testing files contain negative samples which are not utilized for the `Multi-Label Models`.
+If you wish to use these datasets with our [Multi-Label Model](./base_ml_model/README.md), we need to perform two more modifications on these datasets.
+The training and testing files contain negative samples which are not utilized for the `Multi-Label Model`.
 To remove these samples, along with other unnecessary information, we recommend using our [convert_hoc_data_to_nnlbd_format_v2.py](/miscellaneous_scripts/convert_hoc_data_to_nnlbd_format_v2.py) script.
 Edit the variables `file_path` and `new_file_path` to make these changes.
 If you wish to perform this manually, omit the `label` column within each dataset and any instances with label `0.0` (e.g. these are negative sample instances).
 Also remove the header line (i.e. first line): '`node1 node2 node3 label`'.

 Lastly, these files are in `open discovery format` (i.e. `a_concept b_concept c_concept`) and must be converted to `closed discovery format` (i.e. `a_concept c_concept b_concepts`).
 To accomplish this, we provide our [convert_nnlbd_open_discovery_data_to_closed_discovery_format.py](/miscellaneous_scripts/convert_nnlbd_open_discovery_data_to_closed_discovery_format.py) script.
 Set the parameters `file_path` and `new_file_path` accordingly, and run the script to convert the data.